 The concept behind the Holiday Inn Express brand certainly should be “smart.”
-Customers are supposed to feel an increased sense of intelligence after staying at Holiday Inn Express because they have recognized and capitalized upon good quality for a great price.
+Customers are supposed to feel an increased sense of intelligence after staying at Holiday Inn Express.
+They have recognized and capitalized upon good quality for a great price.

-With the reputation of Holiday Inn’s quality for reasonable prices backing the brand, Holiday Inn Express should have a win-win status in the mindset of the consumer and should also boost the efficacy of the Holiday Inn parent brand.
+With the reputation of Holiday Inn’s quality for reasonable prices backing the brand, Holiday Inn Express should have a win-win status in the mindset of the consumer.
+It should also boost the efficacy of the Holiday Inn parent brand.

 The Hotel Rebranding Campaign Messaging

-Does the current messaging for Holiday Inn Express accomplish this status?
+Does the current messaging for Holiday Inn Express accomplish what it’s set out to do?
 We think not.
-Many brands use messaging that makes the customer feel smart, as though he has made the right choice.
-Wal-Mart and Target are examples of brands that ensure customers, that if they shop at those stores, they are avoiding the embarrassment of overpaying and not finding what they want or need.
+Many brands use messaging that makes the customer feel smart.
+As though he has made the right choice.
+Walmart and Target are examples of brands that ensure customers.
+That if they shop at those stores, they are avoiding the embarrassment of overpaying and not finding what they want or need.

-Customers not only like to know that their purchases matter; they like to know that their choices matter.
-Brands that give customers real affirmation that they have “done the smartest thing” will succeed.
-This affirmation must be evident through effective brand execution, which also includes marketing and advertising.
+Customers not only like to know that their purchases matter.
+They like to know that their choices matter.
+Brands that give customers real affirmation that they have done the smartest thing will succeed.
+This affirmation must be evident through effective brand execution, including marketing and advertising.
 The message must be both clear to the customer and clearly shown by the brand.

 The Customer Feedback

-According to customer questionnaires conducted before the campaign, the two reasons why customers felt more savvy for staying at an HIE were free breakfast and free local calls.
-Perhaps these two elements created a little more of an advantage for HIE over other limited-service establishments.
-But these kinds of table stakes are not what fuels real brand.
+According to customer questionnaires, the reason why customers felt more savvy for staying at the Holiday Day Inn Express was the free breakfast.
+These are simply table stakes.
+Many hotels offer a free breakfast.
+They are not what fuels real brand.
 Clearly the right questions were not asked.
 The customer’s connection to the brand should go deeper than cinnamon rolls.

-Furthermore, the commercials for the “Stay Smart” campaign contribute to the shallow continuum of hotel rebranding execution for HIE.
+Furthermore, the commercials for the “Stay Smart” campaign contribute to the shallow continuum of hotel rebranding.
 For example, one commercial opens on a group of scientists hovering around a microscope, observing a strain of the Ebola virus.

-The man standing in front of the microscope explains the characteristics of the virus and proceeds to knock the sample off of the table, assuring the group that it was not airborne.
+The man standing in front of the microscope explains the characteristics of the virus and proceeds to knock the sample off of the table.
+He assures the group that it was not airborne.
 When his colleague asks him how long he has been studying the virus, the man responds, “Well, I’m not actually a scientist.
 But I did stay at a Holiday Inn Express last night.”

 Several other commercials followed in a similar pattern.
-One commercial showed a man who had not graduated past the seventh grade winning Jeopardy because he stayed in a HIE the night before.
+One commercial showed a man who had not graduated past the seventh grade winning Jeopardy.
 While the commercials are humorous and borderline ridiculous, they demonstrate a rather narrow interpretation of the brand.

-Although the commercials are effective for short-term brand awareness and recognition, this hotel rebranding execution is overall unsatisfactory because the customer will not consider the brand a serious option.
+Although the commercials are effective for short-term brand awareness and recognition, this hotel rebranding execution is overall unsatisfactory.
+The customer will not consider the brand a serious option.
 If anything, the brand has become more of a joke among consumers because of the blatantly ignorant people portrayed as customers in the commercials.

 The Real Brand

-The “Stay Smart” campaign was effective in getting HIE’s name out in the market, but that is where the effectiveness remains.
+The “Stay Smart” campaign was effective in raising awareness.
+But that is where the effectiveness remains.
 Real brand success goes beyond the reiteration of a funny punch line.
 The “Stay Smart” messaging does not reinforce the brand as a tangible option for the customer.
 The humor, in this case, actually creates distance between the brand and the customer.

-Overall, Holiday Inn is all about quality for a sensible price, and Holiday Inn Express can make that message work as well.
-Holiday Inn Express needs to convey this message with a little more honesty and customer perspective in order to own real estate in the mind of the customer looking for reasonable hotel accommodations.
+Overall, Holiday Inn is all about quality for a sensible price.
+Holiday Inn Express can make that message work as well.
+Holiday Inn Express needs to convey this message with a little more honesty and customer perspective.
+That way, it can own real estate in the mind of the customer looking for reasonable hotel accommodations.
 In short, “smart” needs to be more about intelligence of the customer than the cleverness of the business and its agency.